sharpthinker/python-lambda/README.md

 * AWS (Amazon Web Services)
 * Postman

-The project deploys a basic serverless API developped in Python (3.8) on AWS Lambda, and implements automated accetance tests with Postman.
+The project deploys a basic serverless API developped in Python (3.9) on AWS Lambda, and implements automated accetance tests with Postman.

 ## Python template features

 This project uses the following features from the GitLab CI Python template:

+* Uses the `pyproject.toml` build specs file with [Poetry](https://python-poetry.org/) as build backend,
 * Enables the [pytest](https://docs.pytest.org/) unit test framework by declaring the `$PYTEST_ENABLED` in the `.gitlab-ci.yml` variables,
 * Enables the [Bandit](https://pypi.org/project/bandit/) SAST analysis job by declaring the `$BANDIT_ENABLED` and skips the `B311` test by overriding `$BANDIT_ARGS` in the `.gitlab-ci.yml` variables.